 “Each month, we’ll reach out to thousands of creators whose Shorts received the most engagement and views to reward them for their contributions.”

 The fund is comparable to TikTok’s $1bn creator fund, incentivising creators to make great content to ensure talent retainment and on-platform engagement.
 What is great about this fund is the fact it won’t be limited to creators in the YouTube partner program, who already receive Adsense from videos and other monetisation options.

 The fund will be available for creators in the US & India – until the feature expands into more markets.

-Facebook Launches Neighbourhoods
+Facebook Launches Neighborhoods

 An initial test was first released in Calgary last year.
 Now the tool will be released in regions across Canada.
-Facebook states that the platform is often used to connect with neighbours, support local businesses and prompts user recommendations from local groups.
+Facebook states that the platform is often used to connect with neighbors, support local businesses and prompts user recommendations from local groups.

 Competitor Nextdoor is another local connection app that has picked up popularity during the pandemic.
 Nextdoor had an 80% increase in users in the early months of the pandemic, with a need to connect to local communities being greatly needed.